 Q – Is there any evidence that PRP therapy is effective?

 A – Data has shown effects to last for up to two years in some cases.
 It should be noted that it is best combined with a rehabilitation programme and lifestyle changes to get the best benefit.
 We collect our own data using the my recovery app and have shown around 70% of patients benefit but can take up to 6 weeks before effects are noted.

 Q – Is PRP therapy painful?

 A- It is no worse than having a blood test and generally well tolerated.

-If you feel this may be of benefit to you please get in touch with us here at Highgate Private Hospital or with Total Orthopaedics.
+If you feel PRP therapy could be of benefit to you please contact us here at Highgate Private Hospital.

 To book an appointment click here, or see below for contact details: